Decolonization: British Empire

 Africa was only fully drawn into the colonial system at the end of the 19th century.
 In the north-east the continued independence of the Ethiopian Empire remained a beacon of hope to pro-independence activists.
 However, with the anti-colonial wars of the 1900s (decade) barely over, new modernizing forms of Africa nationalism began to gain strength in the early 20th century with the emergence of Pan-Africanism, as advocated by the Jamaican journalist Marcus Garvey (1887–1940) whose widely distributed newspapers demanded swift abolition of European imperialism, as well as republicanism in Egypt.
-Kwame Nkrumah (1909–1972) who was inspired by the works of Garvey led Ghana to independence from colonial rule.
+Kwame Nkrumah (1909–1972) who was inspired by the works of Garvey led the Gold Coast (Ghana) to independence from colonial rule.

-Independence for the colonies in Africa began with the independence of Sudan in 1956, and Ghana in 1957.
+Independence for the colonies in Africa began with the independence of Sudan in 1956, and the Gold Coast (Ghana) in 1957.
 All of the British colonies on mainland Africa became independent by 1966, although Rhodesia's unilateral declaration of independence in 1965 was not recognized by the UK or internationally.

 Some of the British colonies in Asia were directly administered by British officials, while others were ruled by local monarchs as protectorates or in subsidiary alliance with the UK.

-In 1947, British India was partitioned into the independent dominions of India and Pakistan.
+In 1947, British India was partitioned into the independent dominions of the Union of India and Pakistan.
 Hundreds of princely states, states ruled by monarchs in a treaty of subsidiary alliance with Britain, were integrated into India and Pakistan.
 India and Pakistan fought several wars over the former princely state of Jammu and Kashmir.
 French India was integrated into India between 1950 and 1954, and India annexed Portuguese India in 1961, and the Kingdom of Sikkim merged with India by popular vote in 1975.